AnswerDotAI/claudette/README.md

 await chat("I'm Jeremy")
 ```

-Hi Jeremy!
-Nice to meet you.
-I’m Claude, an AI assistant created by
-Anthropic.
-How can I help you today?
+Hello, Jeremy!
+It’s nice to meet you.
+How are you doing today?
+Is there
+something I can help you with or would you like to chat about something
+specific?

 <details>

-- id: `msg_016Q8cdc3sPWBS8eXcNj841L`
+- id: `msg_01PqUxGc9uiZVxy6EChRXcuy`
 - content:
-  `[{'text': "Hi Jeremy!
-Nice to meet you.
-I'm Claude, an AI assistant created by Anthropic.
-How can I help you today?", 'type': 'text'}]`
+  `[{'citations': None, 'text': "Hello, Jeremy!
+It's nice to meet you.
+How are you doing today?
+Is there something I can help you with or would you like to chat about something specific?", 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20241022`
+- model: `claude-3-7-sonnet-20250219`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 10, 'output_tokens': 31, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 10, 'output_tokens': 38}`

 </details>